MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md

 ## SYNOPSIS
 Create a new authenticationCombinationConfiguration object.
 In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration?view=graph-powershell-v1.0)

 ## SYNTAX